0xAX/linux-insides/MM/linux-mm-3.md

 gcc test.c -o test
 ```

-The [compiler](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) will not show us warning that `a` filed is not unitialized.
+The [compiler](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) will not show us warning that `a` filed is not initialized.
 But if we will run this program with [valgrind](https://en.wikipedia.org/wiki/Valgrind) tool, we will see the following output:

 ```
 ~$   valgrind --leak-check=yes ./test